Build a Custom Named Entity Visualizer with Google NLP

 - Return the entities found in the text

-The next step is writing the function that will handle the text replacements for the HTML output for the visualizer.
-Essentially, it will input the entity list from CNL API and the article text.
-Then we’ll match each entity back to the text and replace it with some HTML markup for the entity type prefix and color which is defined in the entity type color map.
-Feel free to alter the colors to a web-safe palette that works for you.
-Lighter colors work the best.
+The next step is writing the function that handles the text replacements for the HTML output of the visualizer.
+It takes the entity list from the CNL API and the article text, matches each entity back to the text, and replaces it with HTML markup that includes an entity-type prefix and color from the entity type color map.
+Feel free to alter the colors to a web-safe palette that works for you; lighter colors tend to work best.

 The function works by the following:

-- Escape HTML special characters in text to prevent XSS attacks or unintended HTML rendering
+- Escape HTML special characters to prevent XSS or unintended HTML rendering

 - Define a color map for different types of entities recognized by the Google Cloud Language API

-- Perform text replacements for the original text to add the colored labels via each entity type
+- Perform text replacements on the original text to add the colored labels for each entity type

 - Feel free to edit the HTML markup to format the labels in a way that works for you

-- Create regex pattern with word boundaries so replacements are done within other words
+- Create regex patterns with word boundaries so replacements do not occur inside other words

 - Compile a single regex from all the patterns for efficiency

-Next, let’s build the function that takes the user-specified URL and scrapes the page for text.
-Note we don’t want to process all text on the page, just the main content of the article.
-For this, I search for the article HTML tag and take that content.
-If you don’t use the article tag, then you’ll need to adjust this function to either take the entire page text or find the CSS class that wraps your main content and change it to something like
+Next, build the function that takes a user-specified URL and scrapes the page for text.
+We only want to process the main content of the article, not every element on the page.
+To do this, the code searches for the <article> tag and uses that content.
+If your site does not use an <article> tag, adjust the function to either process the entire page or locate the CSS class that wraps your main content (for example: article_div = soup.find('div', class_='article')).

 This function behaves as follows: